 E. New staff will be entitled to receive applicable work clothing after completion of three (3) months of employment.

-F. All work clothing, except work shoes, will be purchased through the business office.
+F. All work clothing, and work shoes will be purchased through the business office.
 The purchase and wearing of work clothing (including work shoes) shall be in compliance with rules and regulations as promulgated and modified from time to time by the business office.
 Uniforms are required to be worn by employees when on duty.

 ARTICLE XIX